PixelGuys/Cubyz-Assets/MusicGuidelines.md

 - Drums will be most common in looping songs, as they will play during stressful events.
 Outside of looping songs, keep their usage light.
 - Drums can be used in "energetic cave themes" where the player is descending into a cave.

+### Sampling?
+- Sampling is allowed as long as it is not easily recognizable and isn't the crux of the song.
+- Please credit samples you use.

 ### Instruments?
 - Synthesizers and Melodic Percussion are the main instruments of Cubyz.
 They are not required to be used, but most ambient songs use them as they provide a very bouncy, whimsical sound.
 - Pianos are not recommended, but not disallowed.
 Try using a synthesized keyboard instead to provide a unique sound.
-- Bass instruments provide a lovely contrast to the high-pitched synthesizers!
+- Bass patches provide a lovely contrast to high-pitched synthesizers!
-- Real, traditional instruments are always a pleasure to listen to, but it's recommended that you play it in an unconventional way.
+- Real, traditional instruments are always a pleasure to listen to, but it's recommended that you play them in an unconventional way.

 ### Convention?
 - Cubyz is all about embracing the strange, whimsical, and curious.
 In this case, we encourage you to break out of regular music conventions.
 Use the wrong instrument, make a weird melody!
 Slide notes, bouncy sounds, strange time signatures!
 Explore the possibilities, just make sure it fits the game's pre-established style!